Justice for Workers and Marginalized Communities in India

 Maharashtra and Madhya Pradesh, India

-This congregational trip to India takes place January 18 (arrival day) to January 30 (departure day), 2015.
+This congregational trip to India takes in January, 2015.
 Participants will explore the work of the Self-Employed Women’s Association (SEWA) in the central state of Madhya Pradesh and Vidhayak Sansad in Maharashtra.
 These organizations are among the oldest partners of the Unitarian Universalist Holdeen India Program (UUHIP).
 The trip will take participants to Vidhayak Sansad’s center in a verdant valley 50 miles outside of Mumbai.
 This center is home to a training center for activists advocating for social justice in India’s state of Maharashtra and a residential school for over 200 tribal girls.
 Participants will interact with students, shadow activists, and exchange stories and strategies of social change.
 In neighboring Madhya Pradesh, we will visit the state’s member organization of SEWA.
 The SEWA movement, spread across India, organizes impoverished working women to secure sustainable livelihoods and social empowerment.
 It is considered one of the world’s preeminent women’s organizations.

 UUHIP and UUCSJ will work with your congregation to craft an itinerary that meets the needs of our partners in India and your group.
 We are looking for congregations that have an established social justice ministry that would benefit from working and learning alongside grassroots Indian justice organizations.

-We currently have two congregations that are traveling with us January 18–30, 2015: Jefferson Unitarian Church and Unity Church-Unitarian.
-In addition to members from these two churches, we have several spaces still available.
-If you are interested in being placed on the waiting list, or if your congregation is interested in a 2016 India program, please fill out this short trip inquiry form.
+We currently have two congregations that are traveling: Jefferson Unitarian Church and Unity Church-Unitarian, in addition to a few other participants.
+The program is now full.
+If an individual or congregation is interested in a 2016 India program, please fill out this short trip inquiry form.
 We will get back to you shortly.